TheEightBot/enterprise-application-patterns-using-maui/preface.md

 considerations.
 The guide, along with its sample app, can also serve as a starting point or reference for creating a new enterprise app.
-Use the associated sample app as a template for the new app, or to see how to organize an app\'s component parts.
+Use the associated sample app as a template for the new app, or to see how to organize an app's component parts.
 Then, refer back to this guide for architectural guidance.

 Feel free to forward this guide to team members to help ensure a common